Thank you for stopping by. This online journal is where I’ll be posting my thoughts and updates on all things artsy and crafty.

 I guess the Dartford Crossing has a different meaning to people depending on which way they are heading.
 From the Monday morning blues driving to work, to that Friday feeling heading home.
 If it’s the former though you may not want this print hanging on your wall.
 That said, the sight of a bridge in the distance always makes me […]

-The Isle of Scilly are on my wish list of places to visit.
+The Isles of Scilly are on my wish list of places to visit.
 The solitude, the wildlife, the proximity to the sea at all times, the lack of cars, the lack of people.
 I know, what a grump.
-Still, it’ll be while until I save up to take the family there, but I will one day. […]
+Still, it’ll be a while until I save up to take the family there, but I will one […]

 Grafham Water is not far from me and we often enjoy a bike ride around the reservoir with the kids.